 The best Galapagos cruise itinerary should always focus on providing visitors with some of the archipelago’s most breathtaking places.
 The best part?
 All of our itineraries make it a point to do exactly that.
 With a total of 14 islands that can be visited and an average of 5 different islands per itinerary, you might be asking yourself: what does each island offer?
 Which ones should I definitely visit?

-Well, have no fear, dear reader, for we have consulted with our destination experts, naturalist guides, and guests to narrow down the Top 3 Islands to visit in Galapagos (in no particular order)!
+Well, have no fear, dear reader, for we have consulted with our destination experts, naturalist guides, and guests to narrow down the Top 3 Islands to visit on your Galapagos Tour (in no particular order)!

 Located in the southeast corner of the archipelago, Española Island is a treat for our guests that are looking forward to having their jaws drop.
 This island has it all!
 From a glorious geological blowhole formation to a dramatic coastline, this island never fails to impress.
 It is also the one-and-only island in Galapagos that is home to the majestic waved albatross.